How to open a bank account in the US without address proof?

 Portugal has a sophisticated banking system with plenty of choice in local and international banks.

-Check out these four large national banks in Portugal to start your search:
+Check out these large national banks in Portugal to start your search:

-Novo Banco - Novo Banco offers a full range of products for residents and non-residents.
+Novo Banco² offers a full range of products for residents and non-residents.
 All information on the website is in Portuguese only, so ask a friend to help you sift through if you're not a Portuguese speaker.

-Millennium BCP - Millennium BCP is the largest private bank in Portugal and offers a wide range of products and a website which is available in both English and Portuguese.
+Millennium BCP³ is the largest private bank in Portugal and offers a wide range of products and a website which is available in both English and Portuguese.

-Banco CTT - They offer a large number of locations in Portugal and can be found at most post office branches.
+Banco CTT⁴ has a large number of locations in Portugal and can be found at most post office branches.
 Also, the website offers a locator where you can find the nearest bank store.

 When you open a bank account anywhere in the world, be sure to read the terms and conditions carefully.
 This is especially important if you're opening an account in a new place, where banking fees and charges could be quite alien.

-It can be particularly expensive if you need to move money between accounts which are held in different currencies.
-As well as a charge for processing the transaction, and an international receiving fee at the other end, the exchange rate used is often far from favourable.
-That's how the banks will make their profit.
+As well as a charge for processing the transaction, and an international receiving fee at the other end, there’s often a markup added to the exchange rate used.